fluttercommunity/flutter_webview_plugin/README.md

 # flutter_webview_plugin

-Plugin that allow Flutter to communicate with a native Webview
+Plugin that allow Flutter to communicate with a native Webview.

+***It will launch a new Activity inside the App with the Webview inside.
+Does not allow to integrate a Webview inside a Flutter Widget***

 TODO: